ndesai/qt-mobile-modules/README.md

 These modules are needed to allow true univeral user interfaces.
 Each module must have an identical interface to QML.

+** TODO **

+There currently is no Android support for any of these modules.
+If you are interested in developing for Android, please create a pull request and we can start building a universal library of Qt mobile components.

 **Modules**

 * Platform (iOS-specific)